microsoft/essex-build/RELEASING.md

 Note: taken from [pnpm documentation](https://pnpm.js.org/en/using-changesets#releasing-changes)

+- `pnpx changeset`
+  This will create a new changeset document describing what changes were made to what workspaces.
+This should be done frequently.
 - `pnpx changeset version`
   This will bump all the package versions in the monorepo and update the changelog files.
 - `pnpm install`